pkkemp/cs-6903-project-2/README.md

 ### ElGamal
 ElGamal is an encryption scheme based on the Diffie-Hellman key exchange, and designed in 1985 by Taher Elgamal.

-ElGamal works with respect to Product.
+ElGamal is homomorphic with respect to Product operations.

 While this scheme is slower than Textbook RSA for purposes of encryption, it has about the same efficiency for decryption.
 This scheme is also much more secure than Textbook RSA.